-It’s high time we reappraised Oasis’ underrated fourth album, the hungover Standing on the Shoulder of Giants.
-When it was released, the expectations were astronomical – Oasis were still the biggest band in the (rest of the) world, albeit weighed down by/wrestling with the question of how to follow-up the relative “failure” of Be Here Now (it only sold eight million copies), a record which has rightly come to symbolize the utter hollowness of 90s Britpop hubris/excess.
-If you’re Noel Gallagher, you toss your brother a few swaggering anthems and spend the rest of the disc getting introspective.
+It’s high time we reappraised Oasis’ fourth album, the grammatically suspect Standing on the Shoulder of Giants.
+When it was released in 2000, the expectations were astronomical.
+Oasis were still the biggest band in the (rest of the) world, but very much facing a crossroads.
+The question of how to follow-up the relative “failure” of Be Here Now--it had sold only eight million copies–loomed large.
+The critics had not been kind, labeling that record as everything wrong about 90s Britpop hubris, or at least the moment it all went south.
+(Twenty years later, Be Here Now stands up remarkably well).

 So what do you do for an encore?
 If you’re Noel Gallagher, you toss your brother a few breakneck anthems where he can practice his (highly convincing) Johnny Rotten impression and spend the rest of the disc getting introspective.
 Vulnerable even.

 There’s always been a moral undercurrent to Gallagher’s songs, usually obscured by swagger or melancholy or both, but it’s never been as poignant as his trio of regretful masterpieces on SOTSOG, “Gas Panic”–which one reviewer recently dubbed the sonic equivalent of a really good Jason Statham film–“Where Did It All Go Wrong?,” and “Sunday Morning Call”.
 (The closing prayer, “Roll It Over”, is only a small step down).
 They’re all thoughtful and ridiculously tuneful ruminations on foolishness, mortality, and hypocrisy.
 Needless to say, coming from someone known mainly for his brash self-belief and unrepentant allergy to caring about, well, anything, it was a surprise.